DuyFPTUSE171803/VN_trading/README.md

 This repository contains Jupyter notebooks for backtesting VN30 and VNINDEX stock data using different machine learning and statistical models.
 Each notebook focuses on a specific model or combination of models: LSTM, GRU, Prophet, and XGBoost.

+## Fetching Data with `vnstock3`
+The `vnstock3` library is used to fetch historical stock data for VN30 and VNINDEX.
+This library provides an easy way to retrieve stock data from various sources.

 ## Models and Methods

 ### LSTM (Long Short-Term Memory)